 When you tie your shoelaces, do the ends neatly lay flat across your shoes like you expect?
 Or does the knot sort of turn, causing the ends to awkwardly stick up and lay more parallel to your shoes?
 If it’s the latter, congratulations, you’ve been tying them wrong too.

 The knot for your shoelaces is called… the shoelace knot.
 It’s made in two stages, each of which is another type of knot.
 The first stage is a half-hitch.
 The second stage is another half-hitch, but with the loops tucked into it, which is called a double-slip knot.

-When you tie a half-hitch, you can choose for the left lace to go over the right lace, or for the right lace to go over the left lace—it doesn’t matter.
+When you tie a half-hitch, you can choose for the lace in the left hand to go over the right, or for the lace in the right hand to go over the left—it doesn’t matter.

 However, when you tie a second half-hitch over the first, which lace is on top does matter.
 It might seem like a small difference but it’s important enough that each way has its own distinct name.

 If you put the lace in the same hand on top in both half-hitch knots you will tie a granny knot.

 The granny knot causes the ends of the laces to stick out at odd angles and tends to loosen and come untied on its own.

 If in the second half-hitch knot you switch which side is on top from the first half-hitch knot you will tie a reef knot.